ryterdal/guide_reproducible_research/chapters/02_primary_practices.md

 biases might be present, any ethical concerns, the overall structure, what each observation means, what each feature means, and more.
-Good data documentation guides researchers towards appropriate, responsible use of the data in future studies.
+Good data documentation guides researchers towards appropriate, responsible use of the data for both the current and future studies.

-Good metadata should answer the questions who, what, when, where, why, and how.
-Though the way the metadata answers these questions will depend on your field of research.
-If you are submitting your data to a particular data repository, they will likely have a required metadata scheme to follow.
+Good metadata should answer the questions the who, what, when, where, why, and how questions about your data.
+How your metadata answers these questions will depend on conventions in your field of research.
+If you are submitting your data to a particular data repository, it will likely have a required metadata scheme to you will need to follow.
 Otherwise, pick a metadata scheme that aligns with other researchers in your field.
 If you have to submit a Data Management Plan, it will specifically ask how you will apply and adhere to field specific data standards.
+For more information about Data Management Plans, see the UC Davis Library's [Data Management Research Guide][lib-dmp] and the California Digital Library's [DMPTool][]

 If you aren't sure what the standard is in your field, there are several online repositories to help you out.
 The [Metadata Standards Catalog][msc] has a fairly